The Rivian R1T is the upcoming electric pickup truck from a Michigan-based start-up, backed by almost $3bn in investment raised in 2019.

 Electric power and pickup trucks are two terms we don’t associate strongly.
-In fact, as pickups tend to be worked harder than standard vehicles, and they’re more likely to get wet and muddy, they are probably one of the last vehicle types to make the switch to alternative fuels.
+In fact, as pickups tend to be worked harder than standard vehicles, and many buyers are sceptical as to whether electrical power – which is still in its infancy stage – is up to the job.

 However, this hasn’t deterred dozens of start-ups and established brands around the world at giving it a go.
 The latest candidate, Rivian, was founded in 2009 and the R1T, along with an SUV based on the same platform, will be their first vehicles – which it describes as ‘electric adventure vehicles’.